Giant Sequoias Get People’s Attention

 Starting from Zero?

 We are in a polluted and stressed out landscape in a polluted and stressed out city.
 However minimal one might feel the value and “ecological services” of Giant Sequoias are here in Detroit, one must understand that they are far greater than acres of mowed invasive grass.
 This can be our starting point for the conversation about all the services that these Giant Sequoias will provide us here.
 Mature Sequoias can store 6 tons of carbon and scrub pounds of pollution from the air annually.
 As evergreens they continue to capture carbon and particulate pollution year round.
 Some are reporting carbon sequestration ten times the average tree.
-Carbon storage and air filtration benefits aside, the shade and cooling would be enough reason for planting these trees.
+Carbon storage and air filtration aside, the shade and cooling would be enough reason for planting these trees.

 75 year old Giant Sequoia at Lake Bluff Farms in Manistee, MI